 Antenatal appointments

-By contacting your GP or maternity service as soon as you’re pregnant and going to all your appointments, you’ll have support and advice throughout your pregnancy and regular checks to see if you and your baby are well
+By contacting your GP or maternity service as soon as you know you're pregnant and going to all your appointments, you’ll have support and advice throughout your pregnancy and regular checks to see if you and your baby are well.

-Having regular antenatal appointments is really important in pregnancy.
-Some of the tests and measurements have to be done at specific times, and your midwife will give you information as your pregnancy progresses.
-The midwife’s priority is for you and your baby to get the care and attention you need.
-Your appointments are also a chance to talk about how you feel physically and emotionally and to ask anything, however small, about your pregnancy
+Going to your pregnancy check-ups is very important.
+Some tests need to be done at certain times, and your midwife will tell you what you need to know as your baby grows.
+The midwife's main job is to make sure you and your baby are healthy.
+These check-ups are also a good time to talk about how you feel and to ask any questions you have about your pregnancy.

-• Contacting your local hospital maternity unit or GP as soon as you know you are pregnant so your first antenatal appointments can be arranged
+• Calling your local hospital or doctor as soon as you know you're pregnant to set up your first check-up.

-• Taking someone with you to the appointment if you’d like some support
+• Bringing someone with you to the appointment if you want support.

-• Checking you know how to make appointments and get in touch with a midwife if you need to
+• Making sure you know how to make appointments and contact a midwife if needed.

 Also

-• If you haven’t heard from a midwife when you were expecting to, call your GP or maternity service to check an appointment hasn’t been missed
+• If you don't hear from your midwife when you expect to, call your doctor or maternity service to check.

 These short films about the importance of antenatal visits were produced for Our Chance, a campaign by the charities Sands and Best Beginnings to raise awareness of health issues in pregnancy